 Seals give birth on dry land.
 Harbor seals are born in the summer months, grey seals in the winter.
 That is why grey seal pups have a thick winter coat.
 They are very adorable with their long white hair but it is also a bit awkward.
 They can’t swim due to this heavy coat.
 The first few weeks of their life, grey seal pups remain on land.
 The mother returns regularly to nurse, which they do for an average of three to four weeks.
 During this time, the pups only drink milk; they don’t learn to fish.
 They are usually 10 kilos at birth and 40 kilos when they stop nursing.
 When their mother abandons them, the young seals must teach themselves that fish is edible and how to catch them.

 The number of seals in the Wadden Sea region is well documented.
-Scientists from IMARES count the seals in the Dutch Wadden Sea from an airplane by taking photos of them while lying on the sandbanks.
+Scientists from Wageningen Marine Research, (formally IMARES) count the seals in the Dutch Wadden Sea from an airplane by taking photos of them while lying on the sandbanks.
 One third of the population is then under water, so the scientists add 30% to the total counted in order to reach a final estimation.

-Of the seals that inhabit the international wadden region (Netherlands, Germany and Denmark), the large majority are harbor seals, numbering around 35,000 in 2011 (adults and pups).
-However, harbor seals also inhabit other waters.
+Of the seals that inhabit the international wadden region (Netherlands, Germany and Denmark), the large majority are harbor seals, numbering around 40,000 in 2018 (adults and pups).
+However, harbour seals also inhabit other waters.
 In the North Sea area, they are found around the Scottish islands, in the Wash, along the English, French and Belgium coasts, in the Danish Skagerrak and along the southern coast of Norway.

 Grey seals are found primarily around the Scottish islands, along the British east coast and in Cornwall.
 In December 1999, there was even a young seal seen in the Thames beyond London.
 In the Dutch Wadden Sea, a colony of grey seals was established in the 1990s.
 Since then, it has expanded into the largest colony in the entire Wadden Sea.
-In the Dutch Wadden Sea alone, a total of 2388 grey seals were counted in 2011.
+In the Dutch Wadden Sea alone, a total of 4565 grey seals were counted in the winter of 2017-2018.
 The largest groups are located west of Terschelling, but small groups or individuals are sometimes seen elsewhere.
 The German islands of Helgoland and Amrum have colonies, numbering more than a hundred animals.

 Satellite observations of seals with transmitters show that grey seals from the Wadden Sea can wander over the entire North Sea, and even swim from the Wadden Sea all the way to Scotland and back.